As a part of the preparation for enabling vSAN, review the requirements and recommendations about the configuration of hosts for the cluster.

 Designate hosts that have uniform configuration for best storage balance in the cluster.

 Do not configure aggressive CPU power management policies on the hosts for saving power.
-Certain applications that are sensitive to CPU speed latency might have very low performance.
+Certain applications that are sensitive to CPU speed latency might have low performance.
 For information about CPU power management policies, see the vSphere Resource Management documentation.

 Consider the configuration of the workloads that you place on a hybrid or all-flash disk configuration.